How to Clean Trex Decking: The Ultimate Guide for a Beautiful Outdoor Space

 Power Washing Your Trex Deck

-Power washing can be an effective deep-cleaning method, but it requires caution:
+Power washing can be an effective deep-cleaning method, but it requires caution.
+Improper use of a pressure washer is one of the most common causes of accidental deck damage.

 • Use a pressure washer with a PSI under 3100.